 The main concern of a blogger is to increase web traffic to his/her blog.
 Undoubtedly, blogging is fun and exciting, though reaching the targeted audience might be challenging.
 In this case, keywords are the key!

 Everybody has happened to Google search, entering a word or a sentence.
-This word or sentence is just a key word or key sentence, and is the main topic of a blog post (article).
+This word or sentence is just a key word or key sentence and represents the main topic of a blog post (article).